-I’ve been getting a number of questions about possible changes to the PMI Agile Certified Practitioner (PMI-ACP)® exam.
+I’ve been getting a number of questions about possible changes to the PMI-ACP® exam.
 This is understandable, since the newly released A Guide to the Project Management Body of Knowledge (PMBOK® Guide) – Sixth Edition included an agile appendix and came bundled with the new Agile Practice Guide.
 Also, the Project Management Institute (PMI) has listed a 2018 “exam update” for the PMI-ACP credential on their Registered Education Provider (REP) website.
-Despite this, there are no changes that will affect someone who is studying to take the exam.
+Despite this, there are no changes that will affect someone who is studying to take the PMI-ACP exam.